ShaunPrice/ROS_for_Waveshare_Alphabot2/README.md

     rostopic pub /rgb_leds waveshare_alphabot2/RGB_LED "'theaterChaseRainbow'" "''" "''" "''" "''" "''" 50
     rostopic pub /rgb_leds waveshare_alphabot2/RGB_LED "'theaterChase'" "'ffffff'" "''" "''" "''" "''" 50

+## Install the IR Remote
+The installation uses the lirc remote package and assumes your Waveshare Alphabot 2 came with a Car MP3 remote.
+If not you will need to configure the remote using the **irrecord** utility.

+**The following was updated from the following web page: http://ozzmaker.com/how-to-control-the-gpio-on-a-raspberry-pi-with-an-ir-remote/**

+Install the lirc packages:

+    sudo apt-get install lirc liblircclient-dev ir-keytable

+Edit the **/etc/modules** file:

+    sudo nano /etc/modules

+Append the following lines:

+    lirc_dev
+    lirc_rpi gpio_in_pin=17

+Edit the **/boot/config.txt** file:

+    sudo nano /boot/config.txt

+Uncomment the line starting with **#dtoverlay=lirc-rpi** and append the pin as follows:

+    dtoverlay=lirc-rpi,gpio_in_pin=17

+Go to the ~/lirc directory and run the following:

+    cd ~/lirc
+    sudo cp hardware.conf /etc/lirc/hardware.conf

+Reboot the rebot.

+Log back in and test it works:

+    sudo /etc/init.d/lirc stop
+    mode2 -d /dev/lirc0

+Press some buttons on the remote and you should see something simular to teh following:

+    pulse 627
+    space 514
+    pulse 624
+    space 513
+    pulse 599
+    space 521
+    pulse 618
+    space 1668
+    pulse 589
+    space 532

+Go to the ~/lirc directory and run the following:

+    cd ~/lirc
+    chmod +x setup.sh
+    sudo ./setup.sh

+To test the remote is working and the codes are converted type the following command:

+    irw

+You should receive something like the following:

+    0000000000ff30cf 00 KEY_1 CAR_MP3
+    0000000000ff30cf 01 KEY_1 CAR_MP3
+    0000000000ff6897 00 KEY_0 CAR_MP3
+    0000000000ff6897 01 KEY_0 CAR_MP3
+    0000000000ff38c7 00 KEY_5 CAR_MP3
+    0000000000ffa25d 00 KEY_CHANNELDOWN CAR_MP3
+    0000000000ffa25d 01 KEY_CHANNELDOWN CAR_MP3
+    0000000000ffe21d 00 KEY_CHANNELUP CAR_MP3
+    0000000000ffe21d 01 KEY_CHANNELUP CAR_MP3
+    0000000000ff22dd 00 KEY_PREVIOUS CAR_MP3
+    0000000000ff02fd 00 KEY_NEXT CAR_MP3
+    0000000000ff02fd 01 KEY_NEXT CAR_MP3
+    0000000000ffe01f 00 KEY_DOWN CAR_MP3
+    0000000000ffa857 00 KEY_UP CAR_MP3

+Your IR Remote Control is complete.

 ## Configure the Camera Node
 The solution uses the UbiquityRobotics [raspicam_node](https://github.com/UbiquityRobotics/raspicam_node) which is installed on the Ubiquity Robotics ROS image by default.
 Use the instructions from the nodes [Github repository](https://github.com/UbiquityRobotics/raspicam_node) to configure it.